ROCm/aomp/examples/README.md

 ## Contributions

-If you want to contribute a Compiler example, please read these [rules] (inc/contribute_rules.md)
+If you want to contribute a Compiler example, please read these [rules](inc/contribute_rules.md).